vinibiavatti1/PythonStyleGuide/README.md

 For docstrings, I used some characteristics of [Google Style Guide](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) and [PEP257](https://peps.python.org/pep-0257/).
 After comparing some ways to create docstrings using these conventions, I could see improvements and other modifications that could facilitate the documentation of the code.
 Because of that, I decided to change some of the conventions thinking more in code standardization.
 Don't forget the zen principle: _Simple is better than complex._

 Document the code is extremely important, for the developers and for who will maintain this code in the future.
 But, we know that it is not everyone that like or can prioritize it, so I focused in the easiest way to avoid giving more work for do it, without spending a lot of time.

+## Type Hints

+All of examples count on type hints.
+However, you can use this style guide without using type hints, but it is not recommended.
+Types are always the best option to document the code. _Explicit is better than implicit._.
+Check [PEP484](https://peps.python.org/pep-0484/) For more details.

 ## Style Guide